Skip to main content

 ParameterDefaultUnitDescription

 replication_threads0-The number of threads for executing synchronization tasks.
-0 indicates setting the number of threads to the number of CPU cores on the machine where the BE resides.
+0 indicates setting the number of threads to the 4 times of number of CPU cores on the machine where the BE resides.

 Step 1: Install the Tool